 The Great Depression

-The disaster had been brewing for years.
-Different historians and economists offer different explanations for the crisis.
-Some blame the increasingly uneven distribution of wealth and purchasing power in the 1920s, while others blame the decade’s agricultural slump or the international instability caused by World War I.
+The disaster had been brewing for years, though different historians and economists offer different explanations for the crisis: Some blame the increasingly uneven distribution of wealth and purchasing power in the 1920s, while others blame the decade’s agricultural slump or the international instability caused by World War I.

 In any case, the nation was woefully unprepared for the crash.
 For the most part, banks were unregulated and uninsured.
 The government offered no insurance or compensation for the unemployed, so when people stopped earning, they stopped spending.
 The consumer economy ground to a halt, and an ordinary recession became the Great Depression, the defining event of the 1930s.

 The 1930s saw natural disasters as well as manmade ones: For most of the decade, people in the Plains states suffered through the worst drought in American history, as well as hundreds of severe dust storms, or "black blizzards," that carried away the soil and made it all but impossible to plant crops.